Dark Lady (Shakespeare): Mary Fitton

 Based upon the recurring theme in the early sonnets of two men vying for a lady's affection, often assumed to be Shakespeare and William Herbert, 3rd Earl of Pembroke, Herbert's mistress Mary Fitton has been proposed as the "Dark Lady".
 The first to make this suggestion was Thomas Tyler in the preface to his 1890 facsimile edition of the Sonnets, but later commentators have assessed the depiction of the rivalry as a "fictitious situation" presented for poetic effect.
 When a portrait of Fitton, showing her to have fair complexion, brown hair, and grey eyes, was discovered in 1897, the identification fell from favour.
 It was Fitton whom George Bernard Shaw had in mind when writing his play The Dark Lady of the Sonnets (see below).

 Elizabeth Wriothesley née Vernon

-Elizabeth Vernon of Hodnet, Shropshire, who married William Herbert, 3rd Earl of Pembroke amid scandal has been offered as a possible identity for the muse.
+Elizabeth Vernon of Hodnet, Shropshire, who married Henry Wriothesley, 3rd Earl of Southampton amid scandal has been offered as a possible identity for the muse.